Recognition of prior learning and credit transfer

 What does this mean for me?

-If you have already taken part in learning, either formal for which you have received a certificate, or informal learning (e.g. work or community based) that you did not receive a certificate for (i.e. it was not a formal course of study), then you could use this learning to:
+If you have already taken part in learning, either formal for which you have received a certificate, or informal learning (e.g. work or community based) that you did not receive a certificate for (i.e. it was not a formal course of study), then you could use this learning to gain SCQF credit towards a programme with the university.
+You could claim credit towards certain modules, or an entire year(s) of study.

-The first step is to speak to the programme leader or Personal Academic Tutor (PAT) for your new course.
-They will advise you whether your prior learning would be suitable for a claim, although they cannot give an indication on whether your claim will be successful.
-The programme leader will also supply you with a claim form to complete.
-Once complete, return the form along with any supporting documents to the course leader.
-They will assess your claim and present a recommendation to the RPL Panel.
-If successful, the university will inform you of your award of admission or credit.
+The first step is to speak to admissions staff for your new course.
+They will consult with academic staff to advise you whether your prior learning would be suitable for RPL, although they cannot give an indication on whether you will be successful.
+The application will be considered by the RPL Panel.
+If successful, the university will inform you of your award of credit.

 What is the university looking for in a claim for recognition of prior learning?